Chapter 10: The Tribes of Wautogig

 22 Jacob tells this part of the story.
 Listen.

 23 Jacob believes the right subclan is Hwogiə Kərapogiɲau.
 Listen.
 The Hwogiə Kərapogiɲau derive from a group mentioned earlier, Yehigu Kɨlemini.
 Listen.
 Jacob tells how the conflict over the cassowary sinew led the brothers to break apart, with some coming to join the Jɨbainerim through Kato's line.
 Listen.
-According to Jacob, the Jɨbainerim that come to Wautogik through this pathway are those from Yehigu Kɨlemini and Hwogiə Kərapogiɲau.
+According to Jacob, the Jɨbainerim that come to Wautogig through this pathway are those from Yehigu Kɨlemini and Hwogiə Kərapogiɲau.
 Listen.
 Jacob explains that there are different ways that political groups can come to be related.
 The elder brother-younger brother model is one, but migration in like this is another.
 WRONG LINK - NO LINK IN ELANListen.

 24 Jacob explains that the original ancestor of the Baimrɨbɨs people is Yomuneh.
 Gɨrəsengi and Ɲakamarum are actually late settlers.
 Listen.